 - K-means clustering and other association rule mining algorithms.

 When new data is fed to the model, it will predict the outcome as a class label to which the input belongs.
 If the class label is not present, then a new class will be generated.

 While undergoing the process of discovering patterns in the data, the model adjusts its parameters by itself hence it is also called self-organizing.
 The clusters will be formed by finding out the similarities among the inputs.

 For Example, while buying products online, if butter is put in the cart, then it suggests buying bread, cheese, etc. The unsupervised model looks at the data points and predicts the other attributes that are associated with the product.

 Example Of Unsupervised Learning

 Types Of Unsupervised Algorithms

-- Clustering Algorithm: The methods of finding the similarities between data items such as the same shape, size, color, price, etc. and grouping them to form a cluster is cluster analysis.
+- Clustering Algorithm: The method of finding the similarities between data items such as the same shape, size, color, price, etc., and grouping them to form a cluster is cluster analysis.

 - Association Rule Mining: In this type of mining, it finds out the most frequently occurring itemsets or associations between elements.
 Associations such as “products often purchased together”, etc.